cyberark/summon/README.md

 * `-e, --environment` Specify section (environment) to parse from secret YAML

     This flag specifies which specific environment/section to parse from the secrets YAML file (or string).
-In addition, it will also enable the usage of a `common` section which will be inherited by other sections/environments.
+In addition, it will also enable the usage of a `common` (or `default`) section which will be inherited by other sections/environments.
 In other words, if your `secrets.yaml` looks something like this:

 ```yaml
 common: